AdamTorkelsson/WrapMyInfo/README.md

 # WrapMyInfo

-A project driven by WrapMyInfo and supported by Internetfonden.
+A backend project supported by Internetfonden.

 https://www.internetfonden.se/wrapmyinfo/ (In Swedish)
 www.encubator.com

 ## Introduction
-WrapMyInfo is a fully working backend that makes it possible to store and handle information in JSON format encrypted.
-It connects to the frontend through an API that builds upon express and can store non-predefined JSON’s, BLOB, metadata and create users.
+WrapMyInfo is a backend that makes it easier to store and handle information in secure.
+It connects to the frontend and your backend through an the below described API.
+It enables you to organize, maintain and encrypt information your users want you to keep safe.
+The software includes functionality as storing non-predefined JSON’s, BLOB(large files),include metadata and handle users.
 It is built to keep the information secure and fulfil many of the regulations in the EU Directive 95/46/EC
 ## Contact & Meeting
 Please use Github or adam@wrapmyinfo.com for any questions or ideas regarding this project.
-We will moreover arrange a meeting somewhere in Sweden during the fall and help those interested in using the software in any way we can.
+We will moreover arrange a meeting somewhere in Sweden during the fall and help those interested in using the software explore this software.
 We will publish a date and time for this event here and on meetup.com
 ## Security & Integrity
-This code was created to strictly use SSL and encrypt JSON files when in rest.
+This code was created to strictly use SSL and encrypt sensetiv information when in rest, we highly recommend extended validation for all those using this software and storing personal information.
 The security will be tested by a third party to ensure the quality of the code during the fall, we moreover hope that the community will help us to make it even more secure.
 The main target with this development will be to protect and ensure that the information is not accessible in any way by third parties so that the integrity of the end-users are maintained.

 ## Recommended database & Server
 We recommend everyone that uses this software to use postgreSQL and only use servers that are locally within their own country.
 Always check the owner of the server as well since this affect who has legal access to the information stored on the servers.

-## Overview
-Architecture Overview Image - Coming soon

-These are the main resources:

-* The content of a Document is described by the Schema of a Document.
-It is used to securely index Documents and to enable search operations while leaving the Documents encrypted.

-* A document contains Meta data which is used to describe and organize Documents.

-* The data within a Document is contained in JSON format.
-Every Document is associated to a Schema.
-The Document fields can also contain other representations such as HL7 or binary data.

-* To store large files BLOBs are used (rec. to have up to 500MB).

-* Managing of access to other users data is easily achievable through groups.

-* A group correlates to one or several schemas.
-A group is a collection of users that are members or owners.
-A groups owners has permission to the members documents that correlates to the schema the group correlates to.

-### Logs
-In the backend an easy way to access logs and get an overview of how users has accessed data will be included, all access to the stored data will be logged.

 ---
 # Get started